 - Code examples may not be accessible

 I am committed to improving the accessibility of my website.
-If you come across any issues or have any suggestions to make the site better, please get in contact with me.
+If you come across any issues or have any suggestions to make the site better, please contact me.

 Read this next